-where the summation covers over all plaquettes on the lattice and as shown in Fig.~\ref{fig:fig1} (a), the local constraint is implemented such that there must be two dimers touching every lattice site in every dimer configuration.
-The kinetic term -- $t$-term -- changes the dimer covering of every flippable plaquette, and the potential term -- $V$-term -- is repulsive ($V>0$) or attractive ($V<0$) between dimers facing each other, and we also allow the configurations with three dimers on a plaquette.
+where the summation covers all plaquettes and as shown in Fig.~\ref{fig:fig1}(a).
+The local constraint is implemented such that there must be two dimers touching every lattice site in every dimer configuration.
+The kinetic term---$t$ term---changes the dimer covering of flippable plaquettes, and the potential term---$V$ term---is repulsive ($V>0$) or attractive ($V<0$) between dimers facing each other on a plaquette, and we also allow the configurations with three dimers on a plaquette.
 The RK point is located at $V/t=1$ and described by an emergent $U(1)$ symmetry in the effective height model description~\cite{kivelsonTopology1987,ardonneTopological2004} (see below).
 We set $t=1$ as the unit of energy in our simulations.